-Here are our tips to visit the Alhambra in Granada.
+Here are my tips to visit the Alhambra in Granada.
 The Alhambra is one of the most incredible monuments not only of Spain, but of all Europe.
 Visiting La Alhambra should be one of your priorities if you are planning a trip to Spain.

 Despite all the information provided in the articles mentioned above, I am always receiving inquiries from readers like you, who plan to visit the Alhambra and still have some questions about the monument and how to plan their time there.